-Walk into any school building or classroom (or really any professional setting) and ask the teachers what their biggest struggle in teaching is.
-It is bound to be time!
-But I am convinced that time isn’t the only issue.
-I think a bigger issue is how teachers manage time.
+Education is a hard field to be in.
+There are so many things constantly pulling at you as a teacher.
+You can walk into any school building see the stress plastered across teachers’ faces.
+You can ask almost any teacher what their biggest struggle in teaching is and it’s bound to be time!
+But I am convinced that the lack of time isn’t what is taking away our joy in the classroom.
+I think the bigger issue is how teachers manage time.

 5 Mindset Shifts to Help Teachers Manage Time Better

-Instead of trying to be the best at everything, set an overarching goal for the whole year.
-Last year mine was more small group math instruction and math stations.
-This year my goal is flexible seating.
 If I come up with a great idea or a fun new way to do something, but it doesn’t fit into my goal for the year- then I table it.
+(That’s the mindset shift- being okay with letting it go for now.
+It’s hard, I know!)

-It’s easy to be a slave to the to do list.
-I know I am.
-But what I have found works best for me is to keep a to do list at my desk in the SAME SPOT at all times.
+What I have found works best for me is to keep a brain dump list at my desk in the SAME SPOT at all times.
 When something comes to mind, no matter how tiny of a thing it is, I write it down.
-Then, when I have time, I prioritize what is most important on my to do list and do those first.
+Then, when I plan out my week, I look over my brain dump list and prioritize what needs to get done that week.

 I haven’t gotten on my soapbox in a while…so here I go…

 Mindset Shift 5: I need to do everything that is asked of me

 This is a big one, I know!
 Just hang with me!
 I want to challenge you to change your mindset from feeling like you have to do whatever is asked of you to feeling comfortable saying no!